This page last updated: 4 September 2006

 "the solid, or the closing" [Pukui]; "fast, firm" [Davey]

-1880-1893
+Post office: 1880-1893

 Postmasters: G. H. Dole (1880-1882), Jas.
 H. K. Kaiwi (1882-1883), G. B. Grant (1883-1884), George C. Potter (1884-1885), G. H. Dole (1885-1886), John T. Herapath (1886) and R. C. Spaulding (1886-1893).
-The office here was closed and replaced by the office at Kealia in 1893.
-Thereafter, mail service for the community was by plantation train from Kealia.

-Site of the Makee Plantation, started in 1877 on former grazing land.
+Site of Makee Plantation, started in 1877 on former grazing land.
 By 1880 the small town had a general store, a boarding and lodging house and a few coffee saloons "besides the post office."
 Population of the Kawaihau District was first separated for the 1884 census.
 At that time, the district had 1,882 people.
 Immigration impacted this district heavily so by 1900, it had a diverse population of 3,220 consisting of Hawaiians, Americans, Japanese, Chinese, South Pacific Islanders, Portuguese, Norwegians and others.

 282.013